mildronize/blog-jekyll/_posts/2015-06-08-upgrade-debian-to-sid.md

 **Optional:**

-- For installing firmware for various drivers in consist of non-open-source packages or drivers using:
+- For installing firmware for various drivers in consist of [non-free](https://www.debian.org/doc/debian-policy/ch-archive.html#s-non-free) packages or drivers using:

 ```
 sudo aptitude install firmware-linux